Lamb Kofta Lettuce Wraps served with Tzatziki Sauce! Juicy and delicious, bursting with Middle Eastern flavor! Low-carb and Keto friendly!

-Add a dollop of flavorful Tsatziki.
-I’ve included a link ( in the recipe) to make your own simple Tzatziki, or feel free to use store-bought, if pressed for time.
+Add a dollop of flavorful Tzatziki Sauce!
+I’ve included a link here ( in the recipe) to make your own amazing Tzatziki, or feel free to use store-bought, if pressed for time.

 Three to four wraps are the perfect amount of food- the kofta are about 1 oz. each.
-On average, a 3 oz. portion of lamb contains only 175 calories, and is packed with hunger-curbing protein.
-Together with all the fresh veggies, it’s healthy, satisfying meal.
+On average, a 3 oz. portion of lamb contains only 175 calories and is packed with hunger-curbing protein.
+Together with all the fresh veggies, it’s a healthy, satisfying meal.

 Top with sprouts and fresh torn mint leaves.

 Lamb Kofta Lettuce Wraps

 Bursting with flavor, these Lamb Kofta Lettuce Wraps are light and refreshing and perfect for summer dining on the patio.
 Can be served as a main course ( 3-4 wraps) or as an appetizer.

 - Prep Time: 20